 Some regs may post in the CO in a full ring game especially if there are known weaker players already at the table.
 I do this myself sometimes.
 But if you see someone posting their blind from ANY other position it is without question a bad player.

 3) Buying in For Less than 100bb

-More specifically though as regards fish one of the easiest ways to spot them is a bizarre buyin with cents in it.
+More specifically though as regards bad poker players, one of the easiest ways to spot them is a bizarre buyin with cents in it.
 Buying in for instance at an NL10 table for $6.43.
-It is clearly their whole bankroll and obviously no good player would ever have their whole bankroll on the table.
-I generally just mark anyone with a sub 100bb buyin as a fish straight away.
+This is clearly all the money that they have in their account and this shows a total disregard for proper bankroll management.

 4) Under-betting the Pot Postflop

 This is another pretty clear sign a weaker player.
 Especially when they are betting amounts such as a 1/4 of the pot or less.
 No good player would ever do that because it gives the other player(s) almost no incentive to fold at all and clear odds to call with basically any draw.

 Even bets of 1/3 pot have very little applicability in a no limit hold'em cash game.
 Smaller bets certainly have merit in MTT's due to shallower stack sizes but in a cash game you should pretty much always be betting at least 1/2 of the pot in almost all circumstances.

 5) Mini-Raising Pre or Postflop